New Wormhole Solutions in a Viable $f(R)$ Gravity Model: Introduction

-Thus, owing to the inherently different structure of the field equations in modified gravity, wormhole solutions can be formulated with matter sources satisfying the energy conditions, and violations maybe attributed to additional curvature terms.
-To this end, traversable wormholes have been studied extensively in $f(R)$ modified gravity theory \cite{PhysRevD.80.104012, debenedictis2012wormhole, 2004}, which is perhaps the most extensively discussed modification of GR \cite{2010felice, review1}.
-Moreover, $f(R)$ theories are of significant interest in cosmology with regard to inflation and late-time acceleration of the observable Universe \cite{1979JETPL,STAROBINSKY198099,staro,2007sawicki,2008tsuji}, and recently, in the context of gravitational waves \cite{2019gw,2019gw2}.
+where $H_{\mu \nu}$ comprises geometrical corrections to GR in modified gravity, $g_i (\Psi^i)$ are multiplicative factors, and $\Psi^i$ are curvature invariants or other fields contributing to the dynamics of the theory.
+Accurately identifying $g(\Psi^j) $ and $H_{\mu \nu}$ makes it possible to formulate wormhole solutions in a manner such that the matter stress energy obeys the corresponding NEC ($T_{\mu \nu}k^\nu k^\nu \geq 0$), and violations may be attributed to additional curvature terms.
+Additionally, Capozziello et al. \cite{capo2, capozziello2015} considered the diffeomorphism invariance of the matter action and contracted Bianchi identities to derive generalized energy conditions in modified gravity.
+For example, the generalized NEC for $f(R)$ gravity can be written as $T_{\mu \nu} k^\mu k^\nu + k^\mu k^\nu \frac{\nabla_\mu \nabla_\nu F}{F} \geq 0$, with $F \equiv d f(R)/dR$.
+In such a setting, an appropriate form of $f(R)$ may be considered such that the above inequality holds.
+Thus, owing to the inherently different structure of the field equations in modified gravity, phenomena such as cosmic acceleration and wormholes may be realized with matter sources satisfying the energy conditions, and violations attributed to additional degrees of freedom in the theory.
+To this end, traversable wormholes have been studied extensively in $f(R)$ modified gravity theory \cite{Tiberiu2013, PhysRevD.80.104012, debenedictis2012wormhole, 2004}, which is perhaps the most extensively discussed modification of GR \cite{2010felice, review1}. $f(R)$ theories are also of significant interest in cosmology with regard to inflation and late-time acceleration of the observable Universe \cite{1979JETPL,STAROBINSKY198099,staro,2007sawicki,2008tsuji, moraes2019phantom}, of late, in the context of gravitational waves \cite{2019gw}.
 Recently, traversable wormhole solutions have been studied extensively in different $f(R)$ gravity theories with different choices of metric parameters \cite{2019,2019A,2019B,2019C,2019D,doi:10.1142/S0218271820500686,2020A,2020B,2020C}.
 Wormholes supported by ordinary matter in $f(R)$ gravity have also been reported previously \cite{doi:10.1142/S0217732316501923, doi:10.1142/S0217732311035547}.
 In this study, we focus on a recently proposed $f(R)$ gravity model \cite{PhysRevD.77.046009, Gogoi:2020ypn}, and analyze the energy conditions for Morris-Thorne wormhole solutions.
-We explore four possible solutions with different choices of $\Phi(r)$ and $b(r)$, and demonstrate that traversable wormholes satisfying the energy conditions can be obtained in this theory with suitable choices of parameters.
+We explore possible solutions with constant and variable redshift, and demonstrate that traversable wormholes satisfying the energy conditions can be obtained in this theory with suitable choices of parameters.
+However, our results indicate that such space-times are unstable.
+Using the generalized Tolman-Oppenheimer-Volkov (TOV) equation, we show that stable wormholes in this $f(R)$ model will violate the NEC, and some model parameters play a crucial role in determining these violations. \\ The remainder of this manuscript is organized as follows: in Sec.
+2, we describe the basic features of Morris-Thorne wormholes in $f(R)$ gravity, introduce the new model studied, and setup the field equations.
+In Sec.
+3, we present our main results, and conclude the manuscript in Sec. \ref{sec:conc}.
+Throughout the manuscript, we adhere to natural units with $G=c=1$.